-Her Royal Highness Princess Charlotte of Cambridge is the daughter of Prince William and Catherine, Duchess of Cambridge.
-She is fourth in line for the British throne, after her grandfather, Prince Charles, her father Prince William and her older brother Prince George.
+Her Royal Highness Princess Charlotte of Wales is the daughter of William, Prince of Wales, and Catherine, Princess of Wales, also known as Kate Middleton.
+She is third in line for the British throne, after her father and her older brother Prince George of Wales.

 The Royal Arrival

-Prince William and Catherine, the Duke and Duchess of Cambridge, announced they were expecting their second child in September 2014.
-On May 2, 2015, the Duchess went into labor and was taken to Saint Mary's Hospital in London.
+Prince William and Kate Middleton announced they were expecting their second child in September 2014.
+On May 2, 2015, she went into labor and was taken to Saint Mary's Hospital in London.
 Princess Charlotte was born at 8:34 am that morning, weighing 8 pounds 3 ounces.
-Later that day, she met big brother Prince George for the first time when William brought him to the hospital for a visit.
+Later that day, she met her big brother Prince George for the first time when William brought him to the hospital for a visit.